What Is a SKU and How Should You Use It?

 If you go the manual route, you need to calculate two metrics — SKU ratio and sales ratio — and then compare them.

 Calculating SKU ratio

-Start by making a list of all your SKUs in a spreadsheet.
+Start by looking at your product catalog and making a list of all your SKUs in a spreadsheet.
 For each SKU, note the price, how much it cost you, and the gross profit.
 (Subtract your cost from the price to determine your gross profit.)

 Then create gross profit ranges in your spreadsheet (less than $20, $20–$29.99, etc.) and note how many SKUs fall in each range.
 Divide the number of SKUs in a range by the number of total SKUs (and multiply by 100) to get your SKU ratio for each range.